davdar/maam/writeup/paper.markdown

 Their interpreter monad \mbox{\(\mathit{InterpM}\)} bears a strong resemblance to ours.
-We show this "building blocks" approach to interpreter construction also extends to \emph{abstract} interpreter construction using Galois transfomers.
+We show this "building blocks" approach to interpreter construction also extends to \emph{abstract} interpreter construction using Galois transformers.
 Moreover, we show that these monad transformers can be proved sound via a Galois connection to their concrete counterparts, ensuring the soundness of any stack built from sound blocks of Galois transformers.
 Soundness proofs of various forms of analysis are notoriously brittle with